 Casa Aya Medina – Interior Design

-All the rooms for guests are on the upper floors, two rooms per floor.
-The modern rooms open out onto the common patio, but offer privacy inside, with two to three beds and a private bathroom.
-Wooden shutters, called mucharabian, create the privacy for these rooms, but once inside one can still see what is happening downstairs in the common court.
-The rooms have traditional motifs, from cactus silk curtains and bedspreads to old painted cedar furniture and handmade Berber carpets.
-Even the recently restructured bathrooms have sinks with traditional mosaic (zellij) and the ceiling of each room is cedar painted with geometric or floral designs.
+All rooms for guests are on the upper floors, two rooms per floor.
+The modern rooms open out onto the common patio, but also offer privacy inside.
+Each room has two to three beds and a private bathroom.
+Wooden shutters (called mucharabian) create privacy for these rooms, but once inside one can still see what is happening downstairs in the common courtyard.
+Most of the rooms feature traditional motifs, from cactus silk curtains and bedspreads to old painted cedar furniture and handmade Berber carpets.
+The recently restructured bathrooms have sinks with traditional mosaic (called zellij).
+And the ceiling of each room is cedar painted with geometric or floral designs.

-The top floor terrace was once for drying the laundry – an occasion for women to meet up.
+The top floor terrace was once for drying the laundry – an occasion for women to meet up and socialize.
 Nowadays, it is an outdoor dining area grouped around the last level of the inner courtyard.
 A green pergola covers the terrace overlooking the mosque and the old furniture bazaar (called souq) from the Ain Azletin neighborhood.

 Casa Aya Medina – Personal Experience

-The co-owners of Casa Aya Medina, Fouad and Milouda el Ouazzani had just completed the restoration works when I was their first guest in the autumn of 2015.
-After several local consolidations, I didn’t feel I was in a house seven hundred years old.
-I explored every corner with great curiosity.
+The co-owners of Casa Aya Medina, Fouad and Milouda el Ouazzani had just completed the restoration works when I visited them in the autumn of 2015.
+After they completed several local consolidations, I didn’t feel I was in a seven-hundred-year-old house.
+I explored every corner of the house with great curiosity.
 The house configuration and the careful interior design transposed me into another world.
-I heard from my bed the birds singing on the terrace every morning and the call to prayer five times a day.
-I saw from my room the breakfast prepares and I smelled already the mint tea poured with white foam into small glasses.
+Birds were chirping on the upper terrace every morning.
+The call to prayer echoed throughout the medina five times per day.
+From my room, I saw the breakfast preparations and felt the smell of mint tea poured with white foam into small glasses.
 For three days, I lived in a true Moroccan palace, like a queen …

-I was anxious to start my day.
-I pulled on my shoes with excitement and went downstairs.
+Every morning, I was anxious to start my day.
+I pulled on my shoes with excitement and ran downstairs.
 In the inner courtyard, I had a quick breakfast and rushed out to the street.
 I was ready to explore Fes.